-Monitoring blood pressure (BP) and plays a crucial role in healthcare management for patients with chronic diseases, especially hypertension and other cardiovascular diseases.
-However, invasive BP measuring equipment, e.g. cuff-based BP measurement devices, brings discomfort to patients during the inflation and deflation process.
-As photoplethysmogram (PPG) signals are collected via non-invasive devices, it has aroused researchers’ interest to estimate BP with deep learning on PPG signals.
+Monitoring blood pressure (BP) and peripheral capillary oxygen saturation (SpO2) plays a crucial role in healthcare management for patients with chronic problems especially hypertension and other cardiovascular diseases.
+However, BP measuring devices such as cuff-based BP measurement can make the patients uncomfortable inflation and deflation process.
+As photoplethysmogram (PPG) signals are collected via non-invasive devices, it has aroused researchers＇interest to integrate the function of estimating BP with deep learning on PPG signals.
 In addition, high correlation between PPG signals and blood pressure SpO₂ indicates the possibility of simultaneous estimation of SBP, DBP, and SpO₂ using PPG signals.
-In this paper, we propose a Transformer-based deep learning architecture that utilizes PPG signals as input to conduct personalized estimation of blood oxygen (SpO₂), systolic blood pressure (SBP) and diastolic blood pressure (DBP) non-invasively.
+In this paper, we propose a Transformer-based deep learning architecture that utilizes PPG signals as input to conduct personalized estimation of blood oxygen (SpO₂), systolic blood pressure (SBP) and diastolic blood pressure (DBP).
 The proposed method was evaluated with a subset of 1,732 subjects from the publicly available dataset MIMIC III.
 The mean absolute error is 3.62 ± 5.48 mmHg for SBP, 1.96 ± 3.11 for DBP, and 0.62 ± 1.43 for SpO₂, which satisfy the requirements of the Association of Advancement of Medical Instrumentation (AAMI) standard and achieve grade A for the British Hypertension Society (BHS) standard.
-The results indicate that our model is applicable in clinical settings, and could potentially boost the accuracy of BP and SpO₂ measurement to deliver high quality healthcare.
+The results indicate that our model meets clinical standards and could potentially boost the accuracy of BP and SpO₂ measurement to deliver high quality healthcare.

 Keywords: blood pressure estimation; photoplethysmogram; deep learning; Transformer